Skip to main content

 7. Resolve the command from PATH.

-8. Execute the binary with the merged environment.
+12. Execute the target command with the merged environment.

 Typical workflow